FlawwsX/erp_adminmenu/README.md

  - Utility action such as vehicle repair, plate change, clear area, entity deletion and much more
  - Weapon drop disabling & no vehicle rewards.

+## SQL

+We use oxmysql rather than MySQL Async here, you can download oxmysql here: https://forum.cfx.re/t/standalone-oxmysql-lightweight-mysql-wrapper/4755120
+If you would like MySQL async support, you can make an issue, maybe I'll add support.

 ## Onesync
 To use this, you must have Onesync Infinity enabled.<br>
 It will not work as designed otherwise!